-Elbow problems can cause a range of symptoms, including:
+Elbow problems can cause a range of symptoms including pain, swelling and stiffness.

 What causes elbow problems?

 Elbow problems can be the result of an injury from sport or due to repetitive movements of the elbow.
 It may also be due to a flare-up of an existing problem

 Problems on the outside of your elbow are often called tennis elbow, and on the inside, golfers elbow.